Table of Contents

 First of all, your dog may track the oil into your home, which could cause you to have an allergic reaction.

 The oil can also work its way down to the skin through the hair, and bathing a dog thoroughly is pretty hard work.

 Finally, from having the oil on the dog's fur, your pet can easily ingest it.
 This is far more dangerous than skin exposure.

 This can cause either an upset or, worse, anaphylactic shock.

 Is Poison Ivy Contagious?

-Poison ivy oils can spread from a dog to owner or vice versa.
-Longer haired breeds can brush past poison ivy, and pick up the oils and carry it into the home.
+Poison ivy oils can spread from dog to owner or vice versa.
+Longer-haired breeds can brush up against the plant and pick up the oils and carry it into the home.